 Queer: Originally a derogatory term for gay, since the early 1990s has been reclaimed by many in the LGBT community.
 It is most often favoured by young people, and those within the creative and cultural communities.
 Its meaning is understood to not specify any one sexual orientation, but rather that a person identifying as queer rejects the hetero-normative definition of humanity.
 A person who rejects traditional gender behaviour roles and/or stereotypes will sometimes identify as “genderqueer.”
 Nonetheless, queer remains a highly charged word when used as an epithet, especially amongst older gay men and lesbians.

 Questioning: A term that may be employed by those still questioning their gender identity or sexual orientation.
-The Rev. Irene Moore, in a column for the Anglican theological website writes: “like LGBT people, this sexual [orientation] group also transgress heteronormativity.”
-People who identify as questioning “may not see or identify themselves as heterosexuals.
-However, they also do not identify themselves socially, politically, or culturally as LGBT because they are questioning their sexual identity.”

 Rainbow Flag, Pride Flag: Designed in 1978 by San Francisco artist Gilbert Baker for that city’s Gay Freedom Day, the flag originally carried eight horizontal stripes (the pink and turquoise stripes have since been removed).
 Despite its local origins, the Rainbow Flag has become an internationally recognized ensign for the LGBT Community.
 Mr. Baker intended each colour to symbolize the following attributes: red (life); orange (healing); yellow (sunlight); green (nature); indigo (harmony); violet (spirit).
 The pink stripe stood for Eros and the turquoise for art and magic.
 While Mr. Baker may have been influenced by a flag denoting the races of the world which was popular at peace marches in California, it is generally believed that the flag was inspired by the Judy Garland song, “Somewhere over the Rainbow” from the movie The Wizard of Oz.
 Miss Garland was an icon to the gay community, and the film has often been interpreted as a metaphor for coming out.
 Although no longer as prevalent as the flag it inspired, the song remains an unofficial anthem for the international Rainbow Community.
 The flag has often been a source of controversy.
 In recent years, several jurisdictions in Nova Scotia have passed legislation that prevents any flag other than those of government being flown at government buildings.
 Despite their claims of fairness, these moves have generally been seen by the LGBT Community as motivated by homophobia and with the goal of avoiding flying the Rainbow Flag during local Pride Weeks.